 Get the party started with your bridal party with this fun and personal DIY idea!

-In case you are looking for a little something to add to a card, or a special box you are making for your bridal party, I really liked the Crystal & Silver Stack Bracelet set by The Dessy Group.
+If you are looking for a little something to add to a card, or a special box you are making for your bridal party, I really liked the Crystal & Silver Stack Bracelet se by The Dessy Group.
 It's even a great bridesmaid gift idea!

 You have set the date of your wedding and now it's time to tell everyone about it!
 I came across these cute and memorable save the date announcements that offer something different for couples.
 Guests will not only remember the wedding, but the tiny details as well.

 Pop up into the homes of your potential guests with this fun save the date announcement by StyleMePretty.com.
 This is definitely a fun and whimsical way to tell guests when you plan to tie the knot.

 For the avid readers out there, check out this DIY save the date bookmark by Wedding Friends.
 It is a printable save the date that is perfect for book loving couples.